 In this guide, we’ll take you through the fundamentals of lotus flower meaning in Buddhism.
-Lotus flowers play a vital role in Buddhist symbolism representing spiritual awakening, purity, and faithfulness.
-This belief roots from the fact that lotus flowers emerge from muddy waters.
-For Buddhism, that means the act of rising above despite the challenges and moving towards the light of wisdom.
+Lotus flowers are vital in Buddhist symbolism representing spiritual awakening, purity, and faithfulness.
+This belief is rooted in that lotus flowers emerge from muddy waters.
+For Buddhism, that means rising above despite the challenges and moving towards the light of wisdom.

-- What Does the Lotus Flower Symbolize in Buddhism?
+What Does the Lotus Symbolize in Buddhism?
+Key Takeaways

 Lotus flowers play a vital role in Buddhism.
 They generally represent spiritual awakening, purity, and faithfulness.
-This belief roots from the fact that lotus flowers emerge from muddy waters.
-For Buddhism, that means the act of rising above despite the challenges and moving towards the light of wisdom.
+This belief is rooted in that lotus flowers emerge from muddy waters.
+For Buddhism, that means rising above despite the challenges and moving towards the light of wisdom.

 According to Buddhist legends, the lotus flower bloomed wherever the baby Buddha stepped.
 This is dialogued in the Lotus Sutra, part of the Buddhist publications taught for centuries.